eyecatchup/GWT_IndexStatus-php/README.md

 To download index status data for all domain that are registered in your Webmaster Tools account, the steps are as follows:

- - In the same folder where you added the GWT_IndexStatus.php, create and run the following PHP script.
+ - In the same folder where you added the GWT\_IndexStatus.php, create and run the following PHP script.<br>_Note: You'll need to authenticate your request (see above)!_

 ```php
 <?php